package-operator/website/content/en/docs/advanced_features/global-prefix-override.md

 Modifying the container's `.image` field
 Updating the first command-line argument in .args[0]

-This is required as some components might directly reference images without respecting the prefix override, so they need to be explicitly changed.
-This ensures all PKO package image pulls during bootstrap come from your mirror location.
+To ensure that all artifacts required for PKO's bootstrap procedure are pulled correctly , it is required to reference the bootstrap job workload image directly from the mirrored location.

+The package image location also gets replaced for readability reasons.

 # Deployment Process